 An individual component (60%) where each student will be assessed on their portion of the presentation and written plan, uses of supporting materials, organization and completeness of their section, and the overall clarity of the material presented.
 Students must provide a breakdown of their individual responsibilities in the overall group project by dividing specific sections of the project and identifying the sections the student was responsible for.

-A draft written plan must be submitted by 11:55pm on 04/03/23.
-The final written plan and presentation must be submitted by 11:55pm on 05/08/23.
-The presentations will take place on 05/08/23.
-The PowerPoint presentation should highlight the plan’s major components and be presented to the class by each group starting the next class.
+A draft written plan must be submitted by 11:55pm on 06/17/24.
+The final written plan and presentation must be submitted by 11:55pm on 07/01/24.
+The presentations will take place in class on 07/01/24.

-The plan should be a minimum of twenty (20) pages, and the presentation should be no less than 20 minutes.
+The plan should be a minimum of twenty (20) pages and final presentation duration should not exceed 20 minutes.

-DESCRIPTION PERCENTAGE
+Element % of Total Grade

-Assignments 50%
+Assignments 30%

 Class Participation 10%

+Current Events Presentations 10%

+Final Exam 20%

-Final Project (40% overall)
+Final Project (30% overall)

-Group Component (40%) 16%
+Group Component (40%) 12%